 Princess Michael of Kent combined two of her favourite millinery looks in this ice blue giant pillbox trimmed with what appears to be a giant ostrich feather at the back.
 I thought the feather added some softness to the hat and made its scale work to greater success.
 With her caped coat, the whole look was very glamorous, dramatic and oh-so Marie Christine.

 Designer: unknown.
-My guess is John Boyd
+John Boyd

 Previously Worn: I think this is a new hat